minibolt-guide/minibolt/guide/system/operating-system.md

     * > **server name:** minibolt
     * > **password:** PASSWORD [A]

-💡 If at any point you wish to change your hostname, just enter `$ hostnamectl set-hostname new-hostname` command, being `new-hostname` your choice.
-Verify the change with `$ hostname` command.
+💡 If at any point you wish to change your hostname, just enter the `$ hostnamectl set-hostname <new-hostname>` command, being `<new-hostname>` your choice.
+Verify the change with the `$ hostname` command.

-1. Press ENTER to check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT step!
+1. Press ENTER to check "Install OpenSSH server" by pressing the ENTER key and down to select the *"Done"** box and press enter again. ⚠️ IMPORTANT step!

 1. If you want to preinstall some additional software (not recommended), select them, if not, press "done" directly to jump to the installation next step